NSF-IUSE/mango/README.md

 >
 > - Use a learning management system
 > - Program in the C language
-> - Use the Linux Operation System
+> - Use the Linux Operating System

 ## **Course Outcomes (CO)**